12 effective tips to write impressive and catchy QA/Software Tester’s Resume to surely get call for an interview

 There is nothing worse than getting caught lying.
 Even if you think you don’t have enough experience or skills, you should never lie in your job application.
 Even if you get invited to the job interview, recruiters might ask you a question you won’t be able to answer or check your skills.
 If they find out that you’ve lied, they might be very disappointed, and you won’t have any chance for any future in this company.

 11. Proofread Your Resume

 When you think your resume is ready, take a rest, have a break and come back to it after a while.
 Proofreading your document is essential as you cannot make any mistakes in your paper.
 It is also good to get someone else’s feedback.
 Therefore, you should show your application to your friend or family member to read through it and let you know if you’ve made any mistakes, or maybe you should change anything.

 12. Be Active And Up To Date

 Even if you succeeded in finding the job, you should keep your resume up to date.
 Update it every time you gain new experience or skill.
 You never know when you will need to send a resume.
 You might get the opportunity to work for your dream company or a dream project.
-Being ready is a key in the IT industry.
+Being ready is key in the IT industry.

-Being in IT industry for more than 15 years now, I can surely say, if you follow above 12 effective ways and modify your resume accordingly, you will certainly find yourself getting more calls for an interview.
+Being in the IT industry for more than 15 years now, I can surely say, if you follow above 12 effective ways and modify your resume accordingly, you will certainly find yourself getting more calls for an interview.

 If you have more proven ideas and tips, please feel free to share with us